timperrett/hashpi/README.md

 ```

-Now we have our four Pi's running SSH and have disabled the features we wont be using in this cluster build out (e.g. bluetooth)
+Now we have our four Pi's running SSH and have disabled the features we wont be using in this cluster build out (e.g. bluetooth).
+Now we are ready to deploy the bulk of the software!
+This repo makes use of [Ansible](https://www.ansible.com/) as its provisioning system; in order to automate the vast majority of operations we conduct on the cluster.
+This makes them repeatable and testable.
+Please checkout the Ansible documentation if you are not familiar with the tool.

 #### Bootstrap Playbook

-The bootstrap playbook setups up core functionality so that we can run more complicated playbooks on the Pis themselves, and also get access to the cluster nodes without having to SSH with an explicit username and password
+The bootstrap playbook setups up core functionality so that we can run more complicated playbooks on the Pis themselves, and also get access to the cluster nodes without having to SSH with an explicit username and password (add your key to the `user` roles `vars` file).
+After first turning on the cluster and enabling SSH, the following should be executed in the root of the repository:

 ```
-./playbooks/bootstrap.yml
+./bootstrap.yml
 ```

+This mainly kills avahai-daemon and several other processes we will not be needing, going forward.

-#### Site Plays
+#### Site Playbook

 Once you've bootstrapped your cluster and you can SSH into the nodes with your key, then we can simply run the ansible site plays, and let it install all the nessicary gubbins.